 Fill half your plate with a rainbow of fruits and vegetables to get your daily dose of essential phytonutrients, nutrients, and fiber.
 Plus, whole foods sources are always better than pills and supplements.

 Snacking on crackers or pretzels won’t keep you full long because carbohydrates digest quickly.
 Stay satisfied longer by combining carbohydrates with protein, healthy fat, and fiber.
 This combination takes longer to digest and regulates your blood sugar, too.
-Here are a few examples for your next meal:
+Here are a few examples for your next balanced meal:

 Protein or healthy fat paired with a high-fiber carbohydrate makes an excellent snack.
 Try some of these ideas: